Experienced - Accessible - Committed To Justice

 As District Attorney, I will continue to work closely with local, state, and federal law enforcement agencies to reduce the presence of gangs, drugs and violent crime in our county.
 In my 18 years as a prosecutor, I have provided over a hundred hours of training to law enforcement officers, teachers, and fellow prosecutors.

 Better trained officers make stronger cases and can secure justice for victims.
 Helping police officers understand the dynamics of domestic violence helps to keep them safe when they respond to calls.
+I will continue to be accessible to our law enforcement agencies and implement an "on-call" status so that a senior ADA is available to answer questions.

 Record Restrictions and Expungements